Overseas Highway, mile by mile

 Some of the the kayak launch ramps listed were gleaned from Bill Keogh’s Florida Keys Paddling Guide: From Key Largo to Key West.
 Bill is the proprietor Big Pine Kayak Adventures at the No Name Key bridge on Big Pine.

 Many thanks to Judy Rowley and Paul Koisch of PizzaWorks in Big Pine and Judy’s son Kevin Rowley of Hit ‘Em Hard Charters for taking us on a personal tour off the beaten path in the Lower Keys and Key West.

-The original mile-marker guide that we used as a base to build our guide was created by Jerry Wilkinson for the Historical Preservation Society of the Upper Keys at keyshistory.org.
+The original mile-marker guide we used as a base to build our guide was created by Jerry Wilkinson for the Historical Preservation Society of the Upper Keys at keyshistory.org.

 We would be remiss if Bonnie and I didn’t thank our respective spouses, David Blasco and Kathy Rountree, for spotting mile markers, taking photographs and finding things that could have passed us by.

-And last but not least, kudos go to the many readers who contributed to this report.
+And last but not least, kudos to the many readers who contributed to this report.
 Keep those tips coming!